 The Military Macaw from the Arinae subfamily and Arini tribe is a large parrot, which has recently emerged as a favorite companion bird.
-It can also be termed as a mid-sized Macaw.
-This green colored Macaw has originated from the forests of South America and Mexico.
+It can also be termed a mid-sized Macaw.
+This green-colored Macaw originated from the forests of South America and Mexico.

 These large parrots grow about 70.5 cm in height, and weigh around 900 to 1100 g.
 The wingspan is approximately 33 to 43 inches.
 This bird has predominantly a bright green colored plumage, whereas the head has a lighter shade.
 You can see red patches on the front part of the face along with a bare white area, which bears black lines.
 During flight, the blue feathers can be seen, and the red tail too consists of a blue splash at the border.
 The grayish-black beak is strong and large, and the iris is yellow.
 They look very similar to the Great Green Macaw birds.